 During laboratory practice students present the composition of their results.
-At the end of laboratory practice students have a written examination.
-Success in laboratory practice (average of notebook and test should be 5 at least) is obliged for the participation in exams in the end of semester.
-The laboratory practice mark represents the 20% of the final mark.
+Success in laboratory practice (average of notebook should be 5 at least) is obliged for the participation in exams in the end of semester.
+The laboratory practice mark represents the 10% of the final mark.